digitallinguistics/app/.github/CONTRIBUTING.md

 This project uses the following build and testing tools:

-* [Babel][Babel]: Transpiles the latest JavaScript syntax to earlier versions that are compatible with most browsers.
 * [Chai][Chai]: Assertion library.
 * [Cypress][Cypress]: Runs both unit and integration tests.
+* [ESBuild][ESBuild]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.
 * [ESLint][ESLint]: Lints JavaScript
 * [Handlebars][Handlebars]: Compiles the HTML for the app shell and pages.
 HTML components are written in Handlebars but with the `.html` extension.
 * [JSDoc][JSDoc]: Builds developer documentation from inline JS comments.
 * [Mocha][Mocha]: Runs unit tests.
 * [Stylelint][Stylelint]: Lints SASS / CSS.
-* [Webpack][Webpack]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.

 The following build scripts are available: